-Early in the morning at sunrise, devotees offer milk to the river and feed the fishes.
-The star attraction of the Ghat is the 'Maha Aarti'- Aarti of Goddess Ganga, which is organized every evening at the Ghat.
-The aarti is accompanied by chanting of bhajans, lighting of diyas, beating drums and bells.
-Devotees visit here and release small oil lamps that are placed on leaf boats in the water.
-In the evening, all these lamps float in the water and offer a great view.
-Triveni Ghat is also known for performing ceremonies in the name of ancestors like 'Pindha Shraddha'.
+Early in the morning, devotees offer milk to the river and also feed the fish.
+However, the major attraction of Triveni Ghat is the 'Ganga Aarti'- Aarti of Goddess Ganga, which is organized by the priests every evening at the Ghat.
+The aarti is accompanied by chanting of bhajans, lighting diyas, beating drums, and ringing bells.
+The live telecast of Maha Ganga Aarti of Triveni Ghat can be seen from many countries every day.

 Devotees release small oil lamps placed on leaf boats in the water as a token of respect for Goddess Ganga.
 All these lamps float in the water in the evening and offer a great view.
 Triveni Ghat in Rishikesh is also known for performing ceremonies in the name of ancestors like 'Pindha Shraddha.'